SirCipher/slackCLI/README.md

     - Attack an image to the message.
     - Provide a local image to be uploaded and attached.
     - Add footer/author name to an image upload.
+    - A quiet mode that silences the output of curl.

 Requirements
 ------------